 Tips to help you when shopping for a car

 Choosing the right car is just as important as learning how to get finance that suits your needs.
-Buying a car in South Africa is a serious and expensive decision.
+Buying a car is a serious and expensive decision.
 Therefore, it is important to remember these tips when shopping around for the car you want:

 - Do your research first – These days a simple search on the internet will give you important details about the car you want.
 You can find out about the engine size, fuel consumption, colour options and other features that matter.

-- Compare prices – Whether you’re opting for used or new vehicle finance, the car you buy should have a purchase price you can afford.
+- Compare prices – Whether you’re opting for used or new vehicle, the car you buy should have a purchase price you can afford.